usnistgov/800-63-3/sp800-63b/sec8_security.md

 | Duplication |  Use authenticators from which it is difficult to extract and duplicate long-term authentication secrets. |
 | Eavesdropping | Ensure the security of the endpoint, especially with respect to freedom from malware such as key loggers, prior to use.
 | | Maintain situational awareness when entering memorized secrets and one-time passwords to ensure that they cannot be observed by others.
-| | Authenticate over authenticated protected channels (observe lock icon in browser window, for example)
+| | Authenticate over authenticated protected channels (observe lock icon in browser window, for example).
-| | Use authentication protocols that are resistant to replay attacks such as *pass-the-hash*
+| | Use authentication protocols that are resistant to replay attacks such as *pass-the-hash*.
 | Offline cracking | Use an authenticator with a high entropy authenticator secret.
 | | Store memorized secrets in a salted, hashed form, including a keyed hash.
 | Side channel attack | Use authenticator algorithms that are designed to maintain constant power consumption and timing regardless of secret values.